royston16/ContextMonitorCSE535/README.md

     };
 end AccelerometerRespiratoryRateSystem;

 The following will be my UI elements so that the Health-Dev framework can provide appropriate bindings and controls to my Android application.
 I will declare a TextView with the ID tvHeartRate for displaying heart rate, and a Button with the ID btnSelectVideo to activate heart rate monitoring.
 For respiratory rate display, I will declare a TextView with ID tvRespiratoryRate for displaying respiratory rate and a Button with ID btnReadCSV to retrieve historical data or start respiratory rate monitoring.

-These will also be defined in my AADL specification to ensure that they are appropriately integrated into the application.
+AADL specification:

 system implementation HealthMonitoringApp_UI
   properties